A Compositional Kernel Model for Feature Learning: Global Minimizers

 Finally, since $\mathcal{J}$ is continuous in $\beta$ (by Lemma~\ref{lemma:continuity-of-J}) and bounded above by $\E[Y^2]$, it must attain its infimum over $\R^d$.
 That is, there exists $\beta_* \in \R^d$ such that

 This completes the proof. \end{proof}

 Continuity of $X$ serves as a sufficient condition for $\mathcal{J}$ to admit a finite minimizer.
 In the presence of discrete variables, it may happen that $\limsup_{\beta \to \infty} \mathcal{J}(\beta, \lambda) < \E[Y^2]$ (see~\cite[Section 5]{LiRu25}).
-However, we are not aware of any situation where there is a global minimizer at infinity—a question we leave open.
+However, we are unaware of a situation where there is a global minimizer at infinity—a question we leave open.